Knoxville Business Torts Attorney

 To be successful, we need to show that a person published a false statement, either online or in print or even by word of mouth.
 When they do so with the intent to cause damage, you can sue when you suffer losses as a result.

 Businesses carry insurance to cover all sorts of losses, including injuries on the property or business interruption.
 Every month, you pay premiums to the insurance company, expecting them to treat you fairly in the event you make a claim.
 In fact, Tennessee Code § 56-7-105 requires that insurers act in good faith.

 Unfortunately, not all insurers follow the law.
 They might refuse to pay out a valid claim, dragging their feet and costing you money.
 An insurance bad faith claim can help our clients seek compensation from an insurer, as well as an additional amount as a penalty to deter future bad conduct.

 There are many unfair and/or deceptive acts that business competitors can take which harm your company.
 For example, they might use a trademark or service mark which is confusingly similar to your own.
 They could also use trade secrets without permission or form illegal restraints of trade which benefit them.

 Atkins Brezina, PLLC Can Protect Your Business

 Competitors rarely acknowledge their illegal conduct, so gathering evidence is essential to bring a successful business tort case in Knoxville.

-At Brezina Law, we always discuss possible remedies, which often take the form of money damages but could also include injunctive relief.
+At Atkins Brezina, PLLC, we always discuss possible remedies, which often take the form of money damages but could also include injunctive relief.
 For example, if a competitor has stolen your trademark or is selling counterfeit goods, you can stop them by requesting an injunction as part of your case.

 Call a Knoxville business torts attorney at our firm today to get started.